Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

 ### Create the MyProject solution

-You can name you solution anything you like, but we name the solution `MyProject` in this example.
+You can name your solution anything you like, but we name the solution `MyProject` in this example.

 To create the `MyProject` solution: